rsocket/rsocket/Extensions/PerStreamDataMimeTypesDefinition.md

 _This extension specification is currently incubating.
 While incubating the version is 0._

 ## Introduction
 The definition of the `Payload` data MIME type is an integral part of the RSocket and Extension specifications.
-However, due to its definition as per connection, it is non-trivial to make it suitable for the cases where each stream can have different MIME types within a single connection.
-Therefore, this extension specification provides an interoperable structure for metadata payloads to contain data MIME types' information.
-It is designed such that both Requester can define using [CompositeMetadata][cm] expected request `Payload` [data MIME type][dmt] and a set of [accepted][admt] for the response `Payload` data MIME types as well as Responder can define in the response `Payload` data MIME Type using [CompositeMetadata][cm].
-If the data MIME type is not declared, then the MIME Type defined by `ConnectionSetupPayload` MUST be used instead.
-As per definition, the declaration of accepted data MIME types is on the Requester and may be considered to use by the Responder in order to encode the response data.
-Declaration of the [data MIME types][dmt] by the Responder MUST be considered invalid and ignored by the Requester.
+However, due to its definition as per connection, it is non-trivial to make it suitable for cases where streams within a single connection need to use different MIME types.
+Therefore, this extension specification provides an interoperable structure for metadata payloads to declare MIME type information.
+It is designed such that Requester can use [CompositeMetadata][cm] to declare the request `Payload` [data MIME type][dmt] and a set of expected, [acceptable][admt] response `Payload`(s) data MIME types.
+If [data MIME type][dmt] is not declared, then the MIME type declared in the `ConnectionSetupPayload` MUST be used instead.
+As per definition, the declaration of [acceptable data MIME types][admt] is made by the Requester and may be considered by the Responder for encoding response data.
+If the response `Payload`(s) data MIME type is other than specified by the Requester, then the Responder MUST specify the response [data MIME type][dmt] in the Metadata Payload using [CompositeMetadata][cm].
+Declaration of the [acceptable data MIME types][admt] by the Responder MUST be considered invalid and ignored by the Requester.

 [dmt]:  #metadata-payload-for-data-MIME-Type
-[admt]: #Metadata-Payload-for-accepted-data-MIME-Types
+[admt]: #Metadata-Payload-for-acceptable-data-MIME-Types

 ## Metadata Payload for data MIME Type
 This metadata type is intended to be used per stream, and not per connection nor individual payloads and as such it **MUST** only be used in frame types used to initiate interactions.
 This includes [`REQUEST_FNF`][rf], [`REQUEST_RESPONSE`][rr], [`REQUEST_STREAM`][rs], and [`REQUEST_CHANNEL`][rc].
 Multiple metadata payloads with the same MIME type are allowed.
 The order of metadata payloads MUST be preserved when presented to responders.
-The [`SETUP` Frame][s] Metadata MIME Type is `message/x.rsocket.mime-type.v0`.
+The Metadata MIME Type is `message/x.rsocket.mime-type.v0`.

 [rc]: ../Protocol.md#frame-request-channel
 [rf]: ../Protocol.md#frame-fnf